Floquet-Thermalization via Instantons near Dynamical Freezing: Introduction

 Another possibility are quantum scars~\cite{bluvstein2021controlling,serbyn2021quantum,Scar1}, which represent a unique but relatively rare class of excited states in the many-body spectrum that preserve memory of initial conditions.
 Finally, yet another mechanism invokes the phenomenon of Hilbert-space shattering~\cite{moudgalya2022quantum,PhysRevX.10.011047} for breaking ergodicity, which requires a set of conservation laws that fragment the Hilbert-space into exponentially many dynamically isolated subsectors, revealing dynamical behavior akin to both MBL and quantum scars~\cite{PhysRevB.101.174204}.
 At high drive frequencies, heating and thermalization can be significantly suppressed, leading to the emergence of prethermal plateaus~\cite{prethermal1,prthermal2,weidinger2017floquet,prethermal3,PhysRevLett.120.197601,prethermal4,prethermal6,prthermal5,PhysRevLett.132.100401}.\\

 In parallel, a number of studies based primarily on numerical exact diagonalization (ED) and supporting Floquet-Magnus expansion, have reported the emergence of approximate conservation laws and slow dynamics in generic translationally invariant, periodically driven spin models at special ratios of the drive amplitude and frequency.
 This distinct route to avoiding Floquet thermalization has been denoted ``Dynamical Freezing"~\cite{ADas2010,PhysRevB.86.054410,PhysRevB.90.174407,PhysRevB.91.121106,PhysRevB.97.245122,KS2,AHaldar2021,KS7,freezingsree,KS1,KS4,KS5,tistadynamical,Roychowdhury_2024,AHaldar2024}.
 Recent works by some of us have extended this phenomenology to a strongly interacting fermionic setup analyzed using Keldysh field-theoretic methods~\cite{HGuo2024a}, and interacting bosonic models with a large local Hilbert-space dimension where a semiclassical correspondence reveals suppression of the chaotic Lyapunov exponent at the frozen points ~\cite{RMukherjee2024}.
-Unfortunately, a vast majority of analytical attempts to study dynamical freezing have relied on the {\it uncontrolled} and {\it perturbative} Magnus expansion in a rotating frame, which does not produce a convergent series for generic interacting systems, and potentially misses important {\it non-perturbative} effects relevant for addressing fundamental questions related to thermalization (or lack thereof) at freezing.
-Additionally, the numerical studies have largely been restricted to ED on relatively modest system-sizes upto finite times, with the exception of one recent study for a very specific (i.e. square-wave) drive protocol \cite{AHaldar2024}.
+Unfortunately, a vast majority of analytical attempts to study dynamical freezing have relied on the {\it uncontrolled} and {\it perturbative} Floquet-Magnus expansion in a rotating frame, which does not produce a convergent series for generic interacting systems, and potentially misses important {\it non-perturbative} effects relevant for addressing fundamental questions related to thermalization (or lack thereof) at freezing.
 This has left a number of basic questions about dynamical freezing for more generic drives unanswered, which will be addressed definitively in this work.
+Additionally, the numerical studies have largely been restricted to ED on relatively modest system-sizes upto finite times.
+The only notable exception is the recent numerical study for an infinite system size, but carried out for {\it only} a square-wave drive protocol \cite{AHaldar2024}.
+In contrast, the focus of this manuscript will be on the fate of a Floquet many-body system with a sinusoidal drive --- which is known to exhibit distinct behavior even within the perturbative Floquet-Magnus expansion \cite{RMukherjee2024} --- but now obtained using a number of complementary numerical and analytical non-pertubative methods.